 The Company has robust systems for internal audit and corporate risk assessment and mitigation.
 The Company has an independent Control Assurance Department (CAD) assisted by dedicated outsourced audit teams.

-The internal audit covers all the factories, sales offices, warehouses and businesses and functions controlled centrally, as per the plan agreed with the Audit Committee.
+The Internal Audit covers all the factories, sales offices, warehouses and centrally controlled businesses and functions, as per the annual plan agreed with the Audit Committee.
 The audit coverage plan of CAD is approved by the Audit Committee at the beginning of every year.
 Every quarter, the Audit Committee of the Board is presented with key control issues and actions taken on the issues highlighted in previous report.

 Business Risk Assessment procedures have been set in place for self-assessment of business risks, operating controls and compliance with Corporate Policies.
 There is an ongoing process to track the evolution of risks and delivery of mitigating action plans.